sarth-diskalkar/BIOL6505-Biological-Programming/README.md

-# BIOL 6505 - Biological Programming
+# BIOL6505 - Biological Programming

 ## Overview

-This repository contains the coursework for the **BIOL 6505 - Biological Programming** course.
+This repository contains the coursework for BIOL6505.
 It includes all the materials and assignments completed during the Fall 2023 semester.

 ## Contents